 Check the currency rates against all the world currencies here.
 The currency converter below is easy to use and the currency rates are updated frequently.
-This is very much needed given that the extreme volatility in global currencies lately.
+This is very much needed given the extreme volatility in global currencies lately.

-The rupee has been on a steady upmove against other currencies since the start of the year.
+The rupee has been on a steady up move against other currencies since the start of the year.

 Though in some exchanges, rates are fixed by an agreement, most of them fluctuate daily.
 The daily revision of these exchange rates will be listed in the financial sections of newspapers.
 It can also be found on the financial web portals.

-In case of a fixed exchange rate system, the exchange rates of a country’s currency will be established and the same will remain unchanged for longer period.
-But keeping a currency under fixed exchange rate system has its own share of cons as the country’s currency becomes overvalued, resulting in that nation being persistently in balance of payment deficit.
+In the case of a fixed exchange rate system, the exchange rates of a country’s currency will be established and the same will remain unchanged for a longer period.
+But keeping a currency under a fixed exchange rate system has its own share of cons as the country’s currency becomes overvalued, resulting in that nation being persistently in the balance of payment deficit.
 It can also lead to devaluation of exchange rates (refixed at a lower rate), this situation will make its imports costlier and its exports cheaper.

 Disclaimer: The currency rates are sourced from reliable sources.
 There maybe variance in rates and prices.
 GoodReturns.in has made every effort to ensure accuracy of information provided; however, Greynium Information Technologies Pvt Ltd, its subsidiaries and associates do not guarantee such accuracy.
 The rates are for informational purposes only.
 It is not a solicitation to buy, sell or act based on the rates given.
 Greynium Information Technologies Pvt Ltd, its subsidiaries, associates do not accept culpability for losses and/or damages arising based on currency rates provided.